 We only focus on bimatrix games, in which there are two players.
 We refer to them as the row player and the column player.
-A game can be defined by a pair of payoff matrices R and C in $[0, 1]^{m \times n}$.
+A game can be defined by a pair of payoff matrices R and C in $[0,1]^{m \times n}$.
 When the row player chooses the ith row and the column player chooses the jth column, their payoffs are denoted by R{ij} and C{ij} , respectively.

 For each player, a (mixed) strategy of the row (column) player is a vector $x \in \Delta_m$ ($y \in \Delta_n$).
-In particular, pure strategies are a specific pure strategy is chosen with a probability of 1.
+In particular, pure strategies are specific strategies that choose a row or a column with a probability of 1.
 A strategy profile (x, y) refers to a pair of mixed strategies x and y from the row and column players, respectively.
-Given the strategy profile, the payoffs of the row player and the column player are $x^T R y$ and $x^T C y$, respectively.
+Given the strategy profile, the payoffs of the row player and the column player are $x^T Ry$ and $x^T Cy$, respectively.
 A best response against a strategy x (y) from the row (column) player is a mixed strategy of the column (row) player that maximizes the expected payoff against x (y).